CorinaMurg/web-for-everyone/README.md

 2. About
 3. Responsive
 4. AA and AAA (link in Color Contrast)
+4.1.
+Assistive Tech: Add it to How A11y Works
 5. Links: not bold
 WEDNESDAY
 6. Dark Mode